OctopusDeploy/docs/docs/deployment-examples/aws-deployments/cloudformation/index.md

 #### Deferring Execution and Preview Changes

 There are times when you may wish to preview changes before applying them.
-This is enabled by checking the `Defer Change Set Execution` checkbox, which tells Octopus to create the change set, but not apply it.
+This is enabled by checking the `Defer Change Set Execution` check-box, which tells Octopus to create the change set, but not apply it.
 A [manual intervention step](/docs/deployment-process/steps/manual-intervention-and-approvals.md) can then be used in conjunction with the `AwsOutputs[Changes]` output variable from a `Deploy an AWS CloudFormation template` step to view the changes.
 Similarly the
 `Apply an AWS CloudFormation Change Set` step can make use of the `AwsOutputs[StackId]` and `AwsOutputs[ChangeSetId]` output variables to apply the change set.

 ## CloudFormation Deployment Workflow